 Henry Blackwell fell in love at first sight.
 Lucy Stone, the mild- looking but fire-breathing women’s rights advocate, mesmerized the young man.
 He watched her on the stage in New York delivering her “fugitive mother” speech.

-Henry travelled to Massachusetts - her home was at West Brookfield - and finagled a letter of introduction from William Lloyd Garrison.
+Henry travelled to Massachusetts, where she had her home in West Brookfield.
+He then finagled a letter of introduction from William Lloyd Garrison.
 Thus began on an unusually rocky path to matrimony.

 Stone was, by 1853, a well-established star in the women’s suffrage movement.
-The first woman from Massachusetts to obtain a college degree (though she had to travel to Ohio to get it), Stone struck a chord with American women who wondered why it was that people were so concerned about the rights of slaves, but failed to see the unfairness in the way women were treated.
+The first woman from Massachusetts to obtain a college degree (though she had to travel to Ohio to get it), Stone struck a chord.
+She appealed to American women who wondered why people had such concern about the rights of slaves, but failed to see the unfairness in the treatment of women.

-Not only were women restricted from voting, when they entered into a marriage they lost control of their property, and their rights to inherit, to sue and to act independently were curtailed.
+Not only were women restricted from voting, they lost control of their property when they entered into a marriage.
+Marriage also curtailed their rights to inherit, to sue and to act independently were.

 Stone had long ago concluded that she was better off as a single woman.
-Henry, however, was persistent.
+Henry, however, persisted.
 An Ohioan, he fervently shared Stone’s beliefs.
 (He would become publisher of Women’s Journal, a women’s rights publication.)